ckyriaco/Capstone/Scripts/Documentation/ADaudit.py Documentation.md

 * Updates the computerNeedNameChange array.

 ### force_pwd_change method
-* This method forces a user to change their password.
+* This method forces all incompliant users to change their passwords at next login.
 * Updates the pwdLastSetNDays array.

 ### autoChangeComputerName method